One pedal driving

 Stopping mode is probably one of the most popular features of the 2019.36.2.1 release since it allows real one-pedal driving, a capability that Tesla owners had been asking for a long time as other EV cars already offered this capability.

-During this past week, Tesla has started rolling out the software update 36.1.
+Tesla has started rolling out the software update 36.1.
 We’re not amongst the lucky ones who got it and it seems like now they’ve stopped distributing it.
 My guess is that they have found a bug and that we’ll see a .2 or .3 version being released in the next few days.
-36.1 introduces some very attractive updates...
+36.1 introduces...

 Past Tesletter articles